Destination guide

 Lodging

-With 80+ courses, the only practical way to build a shortlist is to filter first, then vote.
-Start by eliminating courses outside the group's budget range.
-Then filter by style preference — links-style, resort, parkland, water-heavy layouts — based on what the group has said they enjoy.
-Most groups end up with 6 to 10 reasonable options, which is a manageable shortlist for a vote.
+With 80+ courses, the only practical way to build a shortlist is to filter by budget first, then vote.
+Most groups end up with 6 to 10 reasonable options.
+These come up consistently across tiers:

 Related